ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 ------
 <!-- .slide: data-background-image="images/positional_deprecated.svg"-->

-What they did was deprecate passing positional arguments.
+What they did was deprecate passing in positional arguments.

 ------
 <!-- .slide: data-background-image="images/but_why.gif"-->